khudgins/documentation/automation/deployment_operation/auto_recovery.rst

 volume and the server is configured to serve content from the directory where that volume is mounted.

-Next, let's simulate a failure of an application server and see how enStratus recovers from that problem.
+Next, let's simulate a failure of an application server and see how Enstratius recovers from that problem.
 For this section, let's just zoom in to the application tier to follow the steps taken.